browserengineering/book/book/visual-effects.md

 Surfaces and canvases
 =====================

-The 2D pixel array for a group is called a *surface*.[^or-texture] Conceptually, each layout object will now have its own surface,[^more-than-one] and perform a blending operation when being drawn into the surface for its parent.
+The 2D pixel array for a stacking context is called a *surface*.[^or-texture] Conceptually, each layout object will now have its own surface, [^more-than-one] and perform a blending operation when being drawn into the surface for its parent.
 A *canvas*, on the other hand, is an API interface for drawing into a surface.
 As you've seen, Tkinter has a canvas API, and so does Skia.
-The "`with surface as canvas`" Python code pattern we've been using for Skia makes this extra clear---in this case, the canvas is a temporary object created for the duration of the `with` construct that, when its API methods are called, affects the pixels in the surface.

 [^more-than-one]: A layout object can have more than one surface, actually.
 For the cases we'll see in this chapter, it's possible to optimize away most